 - Pain while chewing

 If you recognize the signs of oral cancer, schedule an appointment with our dentist as soon as possible.
 The sooner we detect oral cancer symptoms, the better your chances of surviving.
-It’s not enough to check for the signs of oral cancer yourself.
-Many times, oral cancer isn’t visible until it’s too late to treat.
-An oral cancer screening helps us catch cancer not visible to the naked eye.
+In addition to a visual exam, a test used with fluorescence can aid with detection.
+A screening test like this helps us catch cancer not visible to the naked eye because many times oral cancer is not plainly visible until it is too late to treat.

 Detect and Treat Gum Disease

-Gingivitis can be reversed by adopting a good oral hygiene routine and seeing our dentist regularly.
-Even if most of your natural teeth are gone, it’s important that you take care of your gums.
+Gingivitis, an early stage of gum disease, can be reversed by adopting a good oral hygiene routine and seeing our dentist regularly.
+Even if most of your natural teeth are gone, it is important that you take care of your gums.
 If you wear full or partial dentures, your gums are responsible for helping hold them in place.
 Once your gums recede, your dentures will slip more often and become uncomfortable.
+Partial dentures are held by remaining natural teeth that must be healthy and strong to support the partial.

 Signs of gum disease include: